headwinds/flask-now-postgres-offline/README.md

 so you want to build a simple Flask based python API with [Flaskex](https://github.com/anfederico/Flaskex) and deploy it with [now](https://zeit.co/now)?

+On top of the Flaskex starter, I added the following:
+* registration with recaptcha
+* verify registration account via email
+* more modular blueprint routes so that you can serve json or html templates
+* a route which performs a database join
+* routes that perform all the REST verbs: GET, POST, PUT, DELETE, PATCH
+* redesigned the landing page flow and added a few new pages
+* offline dev: so that you can code without wifi
+* offline sync: the end user could do work in a native app and sync later

 # Getting Started

-You can either begin with either the remote or local deployment.
+After you have setup your [recaptcha](https://pusher.com/tutorials/google-recaptcha-flask) keys, you can either begin with either the remote or local deployment.

 #### Local deployment